 What Is All the Rage about Yoga & is It a Good Place to Get a Date??

-It’s Throwback Thursday and decided to update and repost this article!
+It’s a Throwback kind of week and so I decided to update and Repost this article!

 Back to my first yoga class…